huaweicloud/terraform-provider-huaweicloud/website/docs/r/cdn_domain_v1.html.markdown

 * `domain_type` - (Required) The origin server type.
 The valid values are 'ipaddr', 'domain', and 'obs_bucket'.
     Changing this parameter will create a new resource.

+* `active` - (Optional) Whether an origin server is active or standby (1: active; 0: standby).
+    The default value is 1.
+Changing this parameter will create a new resource.

 ## Attributes Reference

 The following attributes are exported: